-- The Company and the Group's domestic insurance companies conduct disclosure based on the "Basic Policy for Disclosure of Information", to ensure that they act in accordance with disclosure rules stipulated by law and financial instrument exchange in line with this Basic Policy, and that their stakeholders are able to fairly, correctly and promptly understand important information. - In addition to disclosure required by law, the Company also discloses non-financial information of significant interest to shareholders, including ESG (environment, society, governance) along with financial information, in an easily viewable "Integrated Report" format, intended to contribute to a constructive dialogue with stakeholders, including shareholders. - In addition, this information is also disclosed in easily-accessible format on the Company's website, and other efforts, including the use of video, will be made to provide stakeholders with a better understanding on the website.
+- The Company and the Group's domestic insurance companies conduct disclosure based on the "Basic Policy for Disclosure of Information," to ensure that they act in accordance with law and disclosure rules stipulated by financial instrument exchange, and that their stakeholders are able to fairly, correctly and promptly understand important information. - In addition to disclosure required by law, the Company also discloses non-financial information of significant interest to shareholders, including ESG (Environment, Society, Governance) along with financial information, in an easily viewable "Integrated Report" format, intended to contribute to a constructive dialogue with stakeholders, including shareholders. - In addition, this information is also disclosed in easily-accessible format on the Company's website, and other efforts, including the use of video, will be made to provide stakeholders with a better understanding on the website.